MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 1. Specify the modules that you want the debugger to load from the **Symbol file (.pdb) locations** when it starts.

   -  Select **Load all modules, unless excluded** (the default) to load all the symbols for all modules in the symbol file location, except modules you specifically exclude.
-To exclude certain modules, select **Specify excluded modules**, select the **+** icon, type the names of the modules to exclude in the field, and select **OK**.
+To exclude certain modules, select **Specify excluded modules**, select the **+** icon, type the names of the modules to exclude, and select **OK**.

   -  To load only modules you specify from the symbol file locations, select **Load only specified modules**.
-Select **Specify included modules**, list only the modules you want symbol files loaded for, and then select **OK**.
+Select **Specify included modules**, select the **+** icon, type the names of the modules to include, and then select **OK**.
 The symbol files for other modules are not loaded.

 1. Select **OK**.